kailash-a/SG/README.md

   -Set Spring MVC application with proper configuration file (applicationContext.xml and spring-mvc.xml in addition to web.xml)

   -then writing @Controllers, @Services, @Repository and wiring all of them with Autowiring. and Using spring DI as per requirement.

+  -Time Based greeting and Total user Count is also displayed in Home Page

 ##### Importing DB values from CSV